danielkangel/ACM-Research-Coding-Challenge-S21/README.md

 Prior to this challenge, I had never worked with a genbank file before.
 I became familiar with the format through an [annotated file](https://www.ncbi.nlm.nih.gov/genbank/samplerecord/#CDSB) first.

-Aditionally, I looked at standard circular genome diagrams to get an idea for what I will be creating.
+Additionally, I looked at standard circular genome diagrams to get an idea for what I will be creating.

 ## GenomeDiagram from Biopython